Failure to Register as a Sex Offender – Penal Code 290

-I can not tell you how often I have defended someone for a failure to register a case, reviewed the police report, and said to myself, “why did they file this case against my client?”
+I can not tell you how often I have defended someone for a failure to register a case, reviewed the police report, and said to myself, “Why did they file this case against my client?”
 Unfortunately, in this area of law, the police are vicious, and they do not care who you are or why you pled to a sex crime.

-They view you as a danger and a target to get because you have a conviction for a sex crime, and they will stop at nothing to contact you in many of the circumstances that I see.
-To combat this, I have to take the police to task on the witness stand and show the judge and the prosecutor just how ridiculous some of their procedures are and how sloppy they are at enforcing the law.
+They view you as a danger and a target because you have a conviction for a sex crime, and they will stop at nothing to contact you in many of the circumstances that I see.
+To combat this, I have to take the police to task on the witness stand and show the judge and the prosecutor how ridiculous some of their procedures are and how sloppy they are at enforcing the law.